centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-microsoft-dhcp-snmp.md

 The SNMP service must be configured and activated on the host.
 Please refer to the official documentation from the constructor/editor.

+### Network flow

+The target resource must be reachable from the Centreon poller on the UDP/161 SNMP port.

 ## Installing the monitoring connector

 ### Pack